Photo: Courtesy of Key Laboratory of Archaeological Sciences and Cultural Heritage at CASS

-The simulated restoration of a gilded bronze armor from the Tang Dynasty (618-907), the only one of its kind in China, as well as the discovery of the world's oldest surviving tie-dyed textile, is among a series of groundbreaking archaeological and cultural preservation achievements unveiled by the Chinese Academy of Social Sciences (CASS) on Wednesday, according to CCTV News.
+The simulated restoration of a gilded bronze armor from the Tang Dynasty (618-907), the only one of its kind in China, as well as the discovery of the world's oldest surviving tie-dyed textile, is among a series of groundbreaking archaeological and cultural preservation achievements that were unveiled by the Chinese Academy of Social Sciences (CASS) at a press conference on Wednesday.

-A lacquered tray, once used to hold grapes, has been scientifically analyzed and confirmed to have been crafted using the Tang Dynasty's top-level gold and silver flat-cutting technique, according to the report.
+A lacquered tray also unearthed from the Xuewei Tomb, once used to hold grapes, has been scientifically analyzed and confirmed to have been crafted using the Tang Dynasty's top-level gold and silver flat-cutting technique, according to the press release.

 A fragment of tie-dyed fabric has been verified using techniques such as carbon-14, dating to be no later than the year 750, making it the earliest known physical example of tie-dyed fabric in the world.